Coronet Peak & The Remarkables

 Getting to our mountains is easy!

 Coronet Peak is the closest ski field to Queenstown, only 16kms away.
 The Remarkables is a scenic 24km from Central Queenstown.
+Please allow plenty of time to travel in school holidays and on bluebird days.

 Coronet Peak Bus